Pins and Needles

 Lovely autumn days, and we had plenty to do.
 Days were dominated by hard work, and evenings by the latest Coronacast and the Covid news from Australia and around the world.

 Easter, and having our evening drink, we listened to Andrea Bocelli sing to his deserted city.
-We could play it as loud as our blue tooth speaker would allow.
+We could play it as loud as we our blue tooth speaker would allow.
 We sat in isolation, watching the You Tube clip on the iPad, as this accomplished tenor sang to his deserted city.

 The rest of April was dominated by cool burning the kangaroo grass and cleaning up after thinning.